drzax/better-scrape-template/README.md

 You may need to update the permissions on the new repository to allow workflows to make commits to the repository.

 ![In settings -> actions -> general look for the setting that says 'Read and write permissions' under the heading 'Workflow permissions'](https://user-images.githubusercontent.com/596563/235338137-57b78eb4-a573-40c0-a77a-a132787288bf.png)

+## Using the scraped data

+The way this scraper works by default is to update the data as JSON a file in the repository, so the repo always contains the latest version of the data, but the repository history contains a full history of the data from when scraping began.

+This makes a time series analysis of the data possible, though not exactly straight forward.
+The [`git-history`](https://datasette.io/tools/git-history) tool can be used to extract the full history into an SQLite database.